Energy & Environment

 Energy development and use affects the nation’s economy, environment and national security.
 States play an important role in shaping our energy choices through a range of policy, regulatory and budgetary actions including: prioritizing resource use; setting prices; permitting generation, production and transmission; funding and performing research and technology development; providing financing and incentives; developing refueling infrastructure; sponsoring demonstration projects; and promoting economic development initiatives.

-The National Governors Association Center for Best Practices (NGA Center) hosted a webinar to explore the technology and policy developments surrounding highly autonomous vehicles (HAVs).
-As the development of self-driving ...
+The National Governors Association Center for Best Practices (NGA Center) hosted a webinar series on nuclear energy.
+As nuclear power plants across the country face economic challenges in the current ...

 environment Library